Home » General Info » Judicial Information » Temporary Judges

 - Training verification:

-To verify AOC online course completion and to maintain good standing with the local Temporary Judges' Program, please fill out the Certificate of Completion at the end of each course, and email a copy to TJP@scscourt.org.
+To verify Judicial Council online course completion and to maintain good standing with the local Temporary Judges Program, please fill out the Certificate of Completion at the end of each course, and email a copy to TJP@scscourt.org.

 - Small Claims Court eBinder [click + to expand]